Teeuwynn has owned dogs her whole life. She has enjoyed the companionship of everything from Pugs to Newfoundlands.

 Wilhelm or William is the name of a famous Swiss hero who was known as an expert shot with a crossbow.
 When the emperors of Austria were seeking to get everyone to bow before them, Tell and his son refused to do so.
 They were condemned to death, however, the emperor said they could have a reprieve if William could shoot an apple off his son’s head with a crossbow.
 William made the shot.

 This name could work very well for a brave male family guardian, so it would likely work well for most male Berners.

-Znüni is short for a 9:00 am mid-morning snack that the Swiss tend to eat.
-People eat all different kinds of foods during Znüni.
-Bernese Mountain Dogs no doubt love the idea of Znüni and the name might make a good name for either a female or male dog who just loves their snacks.
+Znüni is short for a 9:00 a.m. mid-morning snack that the Swiss tend to eat.
+People eat all different kinds of foods during this time, and your dog no doubt loves the idea of snacktime, as well.
+This name might make a good choice for either a female or male dog who just loves their snacks.